 Example #1 – Using the Hour() Function

 - For DateTime value as parameter:

 - For Time value larger than 24 hours as parameter:

-Here, suppose there is any problem like if you need the resultant hour value as to be negative then, you can use the MySQL EXTRACT() function so find the output as we are looking for it:
+Here, suppose there is any problem like if you need the resultant hour value to be negative, then you can use the MySQL EXTRACT() function to find the output as we are looking for it:

 SELECT EXTRACT(HOUR FROM '-305:30:45');

 - For Date value and Time value with additional microseconds value as parameter: